Sunday, January 12, 2025

 At the right of this introduction on the web-page is a list of months and years.
 These are mostly when I posted a particular essay.
 The essays themselves, with only a few exceptions, are arranged in the order in which Franco published them on the internet, going down from later to earlier.
 So for essays dated earlier than those in a given month (when I posted the translation), it is necessary to click on an earlier month, until the desired note is found - or else use the link in this introduction, where I have listed the notes or essays by subject-matter, the subjects arranged more or less by when Franco addressed these subjects, earlier below later.

-The other exception is a series of four notes on 18th-century Milanese tarocchi.
+Another exception is a series of four notes on 18th-century Milanese tarocchi.
 Franco posted his originals in July-August 2023, but I didn't translate them until July of 2024.
-I left them for last because they seemed to involve the most technical terms and would be the hardest to translate, and you will find them posted in that month here.
+You will find them posted in that month here.

-I have written introductions to each translation, in most cases rather short.
+I have written short introductions to each translation.
 In some of the blog-posts, after the translation and in the same post, I have put my own reflections on Franco's note or thoughts relating to the same theme.
 I also have comments in square brackets within the note itself, for clarification, after first consulting with Franco.
 Both the translation and my comments originally appeared on Tarot History Forum, then pasted onto the blog for a more orderly arrangement, as they are scattered in various threads there.
 Some received discussion by Forum participants.
 In those cases, I have given a link to the Forum post.

 Sept.
 30, 2024: Florence 1636 and 1637 - Gambling Accounts of Grand Duke Ferdinand II, originally Firenze 1636 e 1637 - Conti di gioco del granduca Ferdinando II (30.09.2024).
 Found by Franco in the vast Medicea Miscellany, a series of balance sheets, transcribed verbatim (and translated the same way), show considerable sums being spent, but are they by the Grand Duke or others'?